HenningWoydt/SubModST/README.md

 ...
 bn1 bn2 ... bnm
 ```
-- Each $w_j$ should be non-negative double value, that denotes the weight of item $j$.
+- Each $w_j$ should be a non-negative double value, that denotes the weight of item $j$.
 - Each entry $b_{ij}$ should be either 1.0 (item $j$ included in subset $i$) or 0.0 (not included).
 - Lines starting with a `%` are comments and will be ignored.